SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 Showing additional content could be done with Event handlers.

-This is an HTML example of how to do the Angular event binding syntax:
+Here we have an HTML example of how to do the Angular event binding syntax:

 ```html
 <button (click)="showContent($event)">Show Content</button>